 If you have a loved one who overindulges occasionally, this is not always a sign they have a drug abuse problem.
 It can be hard to determine if your loved one needs treatment for addiction or not.
 What you should be looking for is repetitive negative behaviors that could indicate an addiction.
-If you find out your loved one is dealing with a 2Ci addiction, you can offer them gentle reassurance and guidance in making that first call to 12 Keys Rehab.
+If you find out your loved one is dealing with a 2Ci addiction, you can offer them gentle reassurance and guidance in making that first call to our rehab.
 Addiction is not a problem you can solve on your own.

 How Do People Become Addicted to 2C?